AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 This strategy closely mimics the way that the Magento Open Source Git repository works.

-All code is developed and QA'd in a single repository, while automation distills packages from this single repository, that can be installed on UAT and production through Composer.
+All code is developed and QA'd in a single repository, while automation distills packages from this single repository, that can be installed on UAT and production using Composer.

 ![Diagram illustrating the monorepo option for global reference architecture](../../../assets/playbooks/gra-monorepo1.png)

 The monorepo option offers you the ease of working in a single repository, while also providing the flexibility of composing instances with packages.

-Versioning and package distillation is done through automation, using GitHyb Actions or GitLab Actions.
+Versioning and package distillation is done through automation, using GitHub Actions or GitLab Actions.

 ![Diagram illustrating the monorepo option for global reference architecture](../../../assets/playbooks/gra-monorepo2.png)